 Incidence: More than half a billion people globally.

 - Hookworms are a greyish white or pink colour.
 Their name comes from the shape of their heads which is slightly bent in relation to the rest of its body, like a hook.

-- The most common way people become infected with hookworm is through direct skin contact with contaminated soil, often when walking barefoot.
+- The most common route to infection is through direct skin contact with contaminated soil, often when walking barefoot.

 - Hookworms are much smaller than giant roundworms so cause less tissue damage and obstruction.

-- In severe infections, hookworm can cause abdominal pain, diarrhoea, fatigue and weight loss.
-Hookworm are bloodsucking worms and in some cases can cause enough blood loss to result in anaemia (iron deficiency).
+- In severe infections, hookworms can cause abdominal pain, diarrhoea, fatigue and weight loss.
+Hookworms are bloodsucking worms and, in some cases, can cause enough blood loss to result in anaemia (iron deficiency).

 - The damage caused by hookworms to the intestine can reduce its ability to properly absorb nutrients from food leading to protein deficiency and malnutrition.
 This is particularly significant in children and pregnant women.

-- lives in the lymph nodes.
-It is a major cause of lymphatic filariasis, a painful and profoundly disfiguring disease that results in swelling and fluid retention in the limbs and genitals.
+- Wuchereria bancrofti, which is transmitted by mosquito bite and lives in the lymph nodes.
+It’s a major cause of lymphatic filariasis (sometimes called elephantiasis) – a painful condition that results in swelling and fluid retention.